imiejego44/RepData_PeerAssessment1/PA1_template.md

 ## [1] 1.188679
 ```

 We can see, that implementing that method does not change the mean, but makes the median to be equal to the mean.
-It seems to not change the days with most of total number of steps, but it changes most of the measures on histogram which used to have NA counts.
+It seems to make the histogram more "average".

 ## Are there differences in activity patterns between weekdays and weekends?

-Creating a new dataset:
+Since we have NAs substituted, I am presenting the results from a new dataset.
+Creating the new dataset:

 ```r
 ## Reframe: